Elizabeth Cantalamessa

 Biography

 I grew up in Houston, Texas.
-I dropped out of high school but reignited my academic passion when I enrolled in a philosophy elective at my local community college.
-I went on to receive my B.A. and M.A. in Philosophy at the University of Wyoming.
-I was an adjunct at the University of Houston-Downtown for a year before joining the PhD program in philosophy at the University of Miami.
+After dropping out of high school, I rediscovered my passion for learning through a philosophy elective at my local community college.
+That course changed everything—I went on to earn my B.A. and M.A. in Philosophy at the University of Wyoming.
+I later taught at the University of Houston-Downtown before joining the PhD program in Philosophy at the University of Miami.
+I was a guest on the Philosopher's Nest podcast where I discuss my unconventional academic trajectory as well as my work on humor.

-I am a "nomadic nerd" and in my spare time I like to follow Bob Dylan around on tour, hike, play video games, watch movies (preferably thrillers with a runtime of 90 minutes or less), and take road trips with my cats.
+I’m a self-described “nomadic nerd.”
+In my spare time, I like to follow Bob Dylan around on tour; play video games, watch bad movies, and take road trips with my cats.
+I also have a middling Substack where I post idiosyncratic essays and concert reviews.

 Please email me if you'd like a draft or pre-print.